-At a time when the electoral college is making headlines in America’s political discourse, One Person, One Vote? is a timely film that will inform the raging debate.
+At a time when the Electoral College is making headlines in America’s political discourse, One Person, One Vote? is a nonpartisan and timely film that will inform the raging debate.

 Patricia McGregor is an acclaimed theater director that has twice been profiled by The New York Times for her direction of world premieres.
 Her recent credits include co-author and director of the world premiere of “Lights Out, Nat King Cole“ (Geffen Theater), “Hamlet“ (The Public Theater) and “Hurt Village“ (Signature Theater).

 Pierre Bennu is a multidisciplinary artist who uses humor, music, and the creative tools of childhood to consider and explore social norms.
 His work explores the intergenerational tension between cultural expression and erasure, creativity & technology.
 He works in animation/ illustration, film, and multimedia performance.
 Drawing from the graffiti, sampling, and griot traditions, he works to connect discarded technologies and cultural artifacts, weaving ancestral stories into ever-evolving future archaeology.

 Mark Batson is an American producer, musician and songwriter.
 He has worked on albums by artists including Alicia Keys, Dave Matthews Band, LeAnn Rimes, Anthony Hamilton, Eminem, India Arie, 50 Cent, Jay-Z, Maroon 5, Skylar Grey, Grace Potter and the Nocturnals, Seal, Nas, and Sting.
 He has also composed music for films and television shows including ``I, Tonya,`` ``American Hustle,`` ``Sharp Objects,`` ``Spider-Man 2`` and ``Power Book IV: Force.``